erindcole/BudgetAnalysis/README.rst

 See hidden trends in spending habits.

 Answer the really deep questions in life:
-  * Can I afford to buy a dog?
-For how long?
+  * What is the meaning of *budget*?
+Hint: it is not 42.
+  * Which came first: profit or the debt?
-  * Can I afford to
+  * Can I afford to ...
+No, I can't.
+WHY!?
   * Why do I suck?

 Don't suck, make it easier with Budget Analyzer